The Best Raised Dog Bed In Australia - For Ultimate Outdoor Comfort

 So now that we have defined the key features that you should be looking for, what are the top raised dog beds available in Australia?
 Here are our top picks.

 The K&H Indoor & Outdoor Elevated Pet Bed is a great all-rounder.
 The first thing you’ll notice is the stylish removable, water-resistant canopy, which protects from light rain and extreme sun.
-The airy interior keeps the bed nice and cool in extreme temperatures.
+The airy interior keeps the bed nice and cool in extreme temperatures, making it almost as good as a cooling dog mat.
 When taking the bed indoors, simply whip the canopy off using the corner hooks, and you have a regular trampoline bed.
 Or not - if your pooch loves the cave lifestyle, then keep the canopy on for that extra privacy.

 The K&H bed comes in three sizes, ranging from the smallest at 55cm to the largest at just over 1 metre long.
 The largest bed boasts a support weight of 55kg so even large dogs can get on with this model.
 The tough, high quality, breathable material, and solid metal frame will keep your dog supported as they rest.